OpenWaterFoundation/owf-data-co-transbasin-diversions/README.md

 * G = Value is a known/good value.
 * g = Value is an estimated (but good) value.
 The associated cell is also highlighted in yellow.
 * N = Value is not applicable for the municipality and a blank cell is expected.
+* I = Incomplete values; cell has been populated but may not yet contain all values or may need to be further verified
 * M = Value is known to be missing in original source and therefore a blank cell indicates that a value cannot be provided.
 * m = Value is estimated to be missing.
 The associated cell is also highlighted in gray.
 * z = Value is unable to be confirmed.
 A value is possible but cannot be confirmed one way or the other.
 The associated cell is also highlighted in orange.